Bloom-host/BloomDocs/docs/fabric_mods/performance-mods.md

 :::

 Performance enhancing mod by Spottedleaf that completely rewrites the vanilla lighting engine.
-It's faster than phosphor, but not considered stable yet.
+It's faster than phosphor, but the author does not considered it fully stable yet.

 [Github Page](https://github.com/Spottedleaf/Starlight)